astronomyk/whopa/README.md

-# whopa
+# WHOPA
-Software for WHOPA - the "Wiener southern Hemisphere Observatory Pathfinder in Australia"
+The "Wiener southern Hemisphere Observatory Pathfinder in Australia"